TurboWarp/docs/docs/development/getting-started.md

  - [Git](https://git-scm.com)
  - [Node.js](https://nodejs.org/en/)

-The process will work best with Node.js v14.x and npm v6.x.
-Later versions usually work, but they will be slower and might encounter some issues.
+The process works best with [Node.js v14.x](https://nodejs.org/download/release/v14.21.0/) and npm v6.x.
+Later versions work, but this process will be a lot slower.
+We want to migrate to newer Node.js versions, but time is very limited and we inherit a lot from Scratch.
+You can use managers such as [volta](https://volta.sh/) to make it easier to manage having multiple versions of Node.js.

 You might have to restart your terminal or computer for them to be fully installed.
 We assume you have some familiarity with the command line.
 Note that TurboWarp is a large app that may take a lot of resources to build.